 With the perfect balance of calming lakefront beaches and bustling cityscapes, a unique quality drives many to explore Chicago and all it has to offer.
 From all the culture a city brings with museums of all kinds and busy city streets, to beaches and parks, there's no limit to the iconic Chicago landmarks visitors need to check out.

 With endless lists featuring the best places to visit in Chicago, our team at Infinity Transportation has seen it all.
 With unique expertise in the third-largest city, our group bus transportation company has explored all the Chicago tourist areas.
-After seeing it all, we’ve narrowed down the top 10 Chicago attractions you need to see on your next visit.
+After seeing it all, we’ve narrowed down the top 15 Chicago attractions you need to see on your next visit.
 Let’s dive right in, and have a great Chicago bus trip!

 The Art Institute of Chicago

-First on the list of the top tourist attractions in Chicago that is certainly worth checking out is the Art Institute of Chicago.
+First on the list of tourists' favorite places in Chicago that are certainly worth checking out is the Art Institute of Chicago.

 This world-class museum featured thousands of works of art spanning decades and even centuries.
 With a variety of paintings, photographs, sculptures, prints, textiles, architectural drawings, and more, there's a little something to please everyone's artistic eye.

 Known for its unique collection of Impressionist and post-Impressionist paintings, there are numerous paintings to see from the likes of Claude Monet, Georges Saurat, Renoir, or Grant Wood's American Gothic.
-Whether you are an art fanatic or not, these are works that should certainly be on your bucket list.
+Whether you are a fine arts fanatic or not, these are works that should certainly be on your bucket list.

 To visit The Art Institute of Chicago, head over to 111 South Michigan Avenue.

-Another of the Chicago main attractions is Millenium Park.
-Part of the larger Grant Park, Millennium Park is located in the heart of downtown Chicago.
-Surrounded by a bustling cityscape, Millennium Park features a large sculpture, Cloud Gate, which is one of the city's most recognizable pieces of contemporary art and is also commonly referred to by locals as “the bean.”
-This mirrored, stainless steel surface attracts tourists from all over, reflecting the city’s surroundings onto its unique shape.
+Another of Chicago's main attractions is Millenium Park.
+Part of the larger Grant Park, Millennium Park is located in the heart of downtown Second City.
+Surrounded by a bustling cityscape, it features a large sculpture, Cloud Gate, which is one of the city's most recognizable pieces of contemporary art and is also commonly referred to by locals as “the bean”.
+This mirrored, stainless steel surface attracts tourists from all over, reflecting the city's surroundings onto its unique shape.

-Another attraction at Millennium Park is the Crown Fountain.
+Another attraction in this iconic location is the Crown Fountain.
 This unique modern art piece features images of Chicago citizens in which water flows from their mouths to spray passersby.
 This is where you can find many Chicago families on a hot summer day.

 To visit Millennium Park, route your Google Maps to 201 East Randolph Street.